What is Blue Engine?

-Blue Engine teams focus on Algebra and English/Language Arts in 8th, 9th and 10th grades.
-These are gateway subjects (aka, subjects that when mastered can set up students to be successful throughout their academic careers) during critical years of a student’s educational experience.
+Blue Engine partners with English Language Arts (ELA) or Math in grades 6 through 11.
+These are gateway subjects (i.e. subjects that, when mastered, can set students up to be successful throughout their academic careers) during critical years of a student’s educational experience.
 Please note that Blue Engine actively recruits students from all academic backgrounds, not just those with advanced Math or English skills.

 Planning and being conscious of your individual budgeting needs is important and different people have come up with different systems.
 If a prospective BETA is particularly concerned about this, Blue Engine is happy to put them in touch with a current BETA to discuss further.

 After selected applicants accept their offers, Blue Engine provides helpful information about navigating the apartment searching process.
-We also facilitate social media groups that help connect BETAs who are looking for roommates to each other.
+We also facilitate social media groups that help connect BETAs who are looking for roommates with each other.

 Additionally, BETAs may need to participate in school events (parent/teacher conferences, celebrations, etc.) that may take place after school.
 Parent phone calls are made in the evening if parents work during the day.

 Is there an option to become a certified teacher through the BETA experience?